 Both the Philippines and Thailand producers of consumer pineapple are export focussed.
-Local domestic sales in both the Philippines and Thailand are very low for most producers and non-existent for some.
+Local domestic sales in both the Philippines and Thailand are very low for most producers and non-existent for the others.
 In part this is due to the consumer preferences for fresh pineapple in these markets, but mainly due to the operations having been set up or expanded specifically to service export markets.

 Despite the pineapple shortage experienced in 2014 and 2015, which forced producers to ration supply, the Philippines grew its exports of consumer pineapple to Australia.
-As one would expect in most global markets, Dole explained that they had strategic and commercial decisions to preference one market over another.
-This indicates that exporters from the Philippines place importance on maintaining sales of consumer pineapple to Australia and have rationed scarce produce to the sector that best meets its strategic and commercial needs.
+Dole Philippines explained that they had strategic and commercial decisions to preference one market over another.
+This indicates that exporters from the Philippines place importance on maintaining sales of consumer pineapple to Australia and have rationed scarce produce to the consumer pineapple sector because it best meets its strategic and commercial needs.

-Similarly, the Thailand exporters, while decreasing their consumer pineapple exports into Australia during 2015 also chose to increase exports of FSI pineapple to Australia during 2015, taking advantage of the shift in the Philippines trade, and maintaining a significant presence in the Australian market.
+Similarly, the Thailand exporters, while decreasing their consumer pineapple exports into Australia during 2015, also chose to increase exports of FSI pineapple to Australia during 2015, taking advantage of the shift in the Philippines trade, and maintaining a significant presence in the Australian market.